marckean/marcseparation/_docs/36-alex_parenting.md

 ### Aunty Vic - 5 star hotel pool

 Just like Alex's sister Victoria.
-Vic also parents just like her mother, same mother as Alex - hands-off.
+Vic also parents just like her mother, same mother as Alex - [Laissez-faire](https://www.encyclopedia.com/children/applied-and-social-sciences-magazines/laissez-faire-parents) style.

 This is what I mentioned in the report: